-An efficient internal Compliance Management System (CMS) is an integral part of ARGOR overall management system.
-CMS main effort is to embed the supply chain due diligence into every single structure and process and to define the governance, roles, responsibilities, internal audit, and communication.
+An efficient internal Compliance Management System (CMS) is an integral part of Heraeus's world-wide overall management system.
+CMS's main effort is to embed the supply chain due diligence into every single structure and process and to define the governance, roles, responsibilities, internal audit, and communication.

-At ARGOR, the CMS has the task of identifying, evaluating, managing, and removing inherent compliance risks within the company.
+Within Heraeus, the CMS has the task of identifying, evaluating, managing, and removing inherent compliance risks within the company.
 In principle, various internal risk categories can be defined as follows:

-- risk regarding legal and regulatory requirements; - risk regarding regulations of trade and industry associations, professional and - association rules and guidelines; litigation risk; - risk of financial losses (country risk, counterparty risk, business, and transaction risk); reputational risk.
+- Risk regarding legal and regulatory requirements - Risk regarding regulations of trade and industry associations, professional and association rules, and guidelines - Litigation risk - Risk of financial losses (country risk, counterparty risk, business, and transaction risk). - Reputational Risk